 Bred and sold by Widden Stud, Dissident was a $210,000 purchase at the Magic Millions sales and ended his career with over $2million dollars in prize money.

-Last spring, Dissident covered 195 mares on a fee of $33,000 (inc. GST) at Newgate Farm overall breeders have supported the bay or brown horse, with more than 600 coverings since Dissident retired for a new career in 2014.
+Last spring, Dissident covered 195 mares on a fee of $33,000 (inc. GST) at Newgate Farm breeders have given the bay/brown horse every opportunity to succeed with more than 600 coverings since retiring in 2014.

 NOT ENOUGH?
-Dissident’s dam is Diana’s Secret, by Anabaa, winner of two races and earned black type when placed in the Listed Hill Smith Stakes at Morphettville.
-She is from the winning Western Symphony mare Palace Scandal, dam of the Group 2 placed Heir Affair (By Salieri) and a winning half-sister to stakes winner Mountebank.
+Dissident’s dam is Diana’s Secret, by Anabaa, winner of two races earned black type when placed in the Listed Hill Smith Stakes at Morphettville.
+From the winning Western Symphony mare Palace Scandal, dam of the Group 2 placed Heir Affair (By Salieri) and a half-sister to stakes winner Mountebank.

 Dissident is one of ten Group 1 winners bred on the More Than Ready/Danzig cross including his sire Sebring, Benicio, More Joyous and Miracles of Life.

 Once the Horse Racing Syndicate has been formed it will be managed by Elite Thoroughbreds